kserve/kserve/docs/predict-api/v2/required_api.md

 * "model_name" : The name of the model used for inference.
 * "model_version" : The specific model version used for
   inference.
-Must be an integer representable as an unsigned 64-bit integer value.
 Inference servers that do not implement versioning should not provide this field in the response.
 * "id" : The "id" identifier given in the request, if any.
 * "parameters" : An object containing zero or more parameters for this response expressed as key/value pairs.
 See [Parameters](#parameters)